lrdj/goodlookslikethis/_posts/2025-10-10-what-facilitators-know.md

 Mike Cardus offered two connected observations:
 1. You don't need to see learning for it to happen.
 2. When you are working harder than the team to solve their problem, you are now a part of the problem.

-Meg's response to the second one: *#2 is super interesting, would you say more?* — which is itself a demonstration of the principle in action.

 Josh Cox: *Fight the temptation to be anything else but yourself.* Katerina Kupenga: *Don't think you have to impersonate a great facilitator — find your own natural talent and stand in it.*